eriakul/Complexity_Science_Project_1/reports/draft_report.md

 The model seems accurate.
 Though more research and broader data are needed to confirm its accuracy and test its applicability to different groups and situations, graph-based models that use real-world graph seem a promising tool.
 More specifically, we note that vaccinating according to [some strategy] is [23%] more effective than vaccinating at random; if a vaccination campaign is used at a school or similar institution, this could be used to guide the effort.

+One limitation of this model is that it requires real-world data.
+Using this method, unmodified, to simulate a nation- or world-wide epidemic would be infeasible, since it would require millions, or billions, of people to wear transponders.
+Some amount of graph generation or approximation could be used, producing a hybrid model which could be more accurate than existing algorithmically-generated graphs but still feasible.

+Another, related limitation is that the data is collected over a single day.
+Day-to-day interaction patterns vary, and so there will be noise in the data if only one day is analyzed.
+Again, doing this perfectly would require an arbitrarily large investment, but approximations could be made.
+For instance, transponders could be worn on a few days distributed across a year, and interaction frequencies could be averaged across the different datasets.

-One limitation of this model is that it requires real-world data.  [ TODO: More on this, and on outside interactions, limitations of SEIR model, computational feasability]
+[ TODO: More on this, and on outside interactions, limitations of SEIR model, computational feasability]

 # Extension